Rohingya: Relocated refugees say life was better at Cox's Bazar | DW | 26.02.2021

 About 750,000 Rohingya Muslims had to flee from Myanmar to neighboring Bangladesh in 2017 after Myanmar's military launched a counterinsurgency operation, involving mass rape, murders and the torching of villages.

-Bangladesh hosts over a million Rohingya in total, most of them are living in five overcrowded camps in Cox's Bazar.
+Bangladesh hosts over a million Rohingya in total, with most of them living in five overcrowded camps in Cox's Bazar.

-Some relocated refugees say authorities made promises of cash payments, which weren't fulfilled.
+Some relocated refugees say authorities made promises of cash payments, which were not met.

 "We were told that we will get monthly payments of 5,000 Taka (€50, $60.5), but that hasn't happened," Sharmin Salma, a Rohingya mother of two kids, told DW.